gebert98/3308-group9-project/README.md

 ## Environment Variables
 Create a `.env` file in the root directory and add the following credentials:

-env:

-# Database credentials
+#env:

 POSTGRES_USER="postgres"
 POSTGRES_PASSWORD="pwd"
 POSTGRES_DB="users_db"

-# Session secret
 SESSION_SECRET="YbyWeG5iNJZ9kW4l"

-Instructions to Run Locally
+#Instructions to Run Locally
 To set up and run the application locally:

 Clone the Repository